miklevin/MikeLev.in/_posts/2025-07-15-breaking-adobe-tax-software-freedom.md

 A little bit of getting around.

-Not nearly as hard as learning Blender, haha!
+Not nearly as hard as learning Blender, ahaha!

 ---